Help With Workers’ Compensation Appeals

 Workers hurt on the job often face the possibility of missing work due to their injuries.
 When workers’ compensation claims for those injuries are denied, the lengthy appeals process can be difficult to manage for workers and their families who need time to recover.

-If you are a worker in need of representation at your Workers’ Compensation Appeals Board hearing, our experienced attorney can help.
+If you are a worker in need of representation at your Workers’ Compensation Appeals Board hearing, our experienced attorneys can help.

 Don’t Let Claim Denial Stop You

-From our Santa Clara County offices, workers’ compensation appeals lawyer Bo Katzakian fights insurance companies on behalf of his clients, workers just like you.
+From our California offices, workers’ compensation appeals lawyer Bo Katzakian fights insurance companies on behalf of his clients, workers just like you.
 For more information on how we can help you in your injury struggle, call 888-724-4138.

 Filing An Appeal Of A Denied Workers’ Comp Claim